The Bitwarden Blog

 Encryption at rest

-Other secret management solutions also use encryption at rest to secure secrets.
+Other secrets management solutions also use encryption at rest to secure secrets.
 This method encrypts data when it is not actively being used and stored in a location like a hard drive, laptop, flash drive, or cloud storage.
 The combination of encryption at rest and encryption in transit provides slightly stronger security, but there are still gaps in its protection.

-In the example below, the data is decrypted before it is moved to the storage container — leaving a potential access point for malicious actors.
+In the example below, the data is decrypted before it is moved to the storage container, leaving a potential access point for malicious actors.

 Encryption at rest and in transit

-Bitwarden secures your critical secrets with end-to-end encryption
+Bitwarden secures secrets management with end-to-end encryption

 End-to-end encryption is more secure than other encryption methods.
 With end-to-end encryption, the data is immediately encrypted and NEVER decrypted as it passes from the sender to the recipient, ensuring complete security as the information is transmitted and significantly reducing the possibility of a data breach.